The-Balthazar/BrewMapTool/README.md

 Made with LÖVE https://github.com/love2d/love.
 Requires LÖVE 12 so that `data:getString` can take offset values.

-Drop an scmap file into the window, and it'll unpack its contents, and display the heightmap and where units can't path.
-(Mostly)
+Drop an `.scmap` file into the window, and it'll unpack its contents, and display the heightmap and where units can't path.

+Drop an `.scmap` folder into the window and it'll repack its contents.